-Since 2007, Burgermeester has been known as the food you need to eat in Amsterdam.
-With several locations spread out across the city, this small chain has made waves on the burger scene.
+Since 2007, Burgermeester has been known as the food you must eat in Amsterdam.
+With several locations across the city, this small chain has made waves on the burger scene.
 Since the beginning, they’ve always held a competition to create the burger of the month.

-Patrons are invited to suggest their own combinations.
+Patrons are invited to suggest their combinations.
 Whoever wins sees their burger grace the menu for a whole month.
-Not only that, but they and friends can come and eat their creation for free.
+Not only that, but they and their friends can come and eat their creations for free.

-Oh and both of those burgers come in at 11eu, plus sides and a drink, you should be able to eat like a Dutch King and still have change from a twenty!
+Oh, both of those burgers come in at 11 euro, plus sides and a drink; you should be able to eat like a Dutch King and still have change from a twenty!

 Best Indonesian Food Amsterdam at Restaurant Jun

-There’s a large Indonesian population in Amsterdam and their incredible food heritage can be smelled all over the city.
-A foodies guide to Amsterdam would not be complete without a trip to an Indonesian restaurant and Restaurant Jun might just be the most charming one.
+Amsterdam’s a large Indonesian population, and their incredible food heritage can be smelled all over the city.
+A foodie’s guide to Amsterdam would not be complete without a trip to an Indonesian restaurant, and Restaurant Jun might be the most charming one.

-If you’re new to Indonesian food then a good way to get to know all of the different flavors is to order a rijsttafel, translating as ‘rice table’.
+If you’re new to Indonesian food, a good way to get to know all the different flavors is to order a rijsttafel, which translates as ‘rice table.’
 This allows everyone who’s eating to try a few different dishes.
-Often Jun will serve sate telur puyuh, which is really difficult to find in the Netherlands but is absolutely delicious.
+Often Jun will serve sate telur puyuh, which is delicious but difficult to find in the Netherlands.

 Traditional Dutch Food In Amsterdam

-Whilst most places have their own subtle variations on this classic Dutch snack, you’ll be able to get your hands on one in just about any pub.
+Bitterballen is deep-fried, dangerously crispy meatballs generally served with a peppery and creamy mustard dip.
+While most places have their subtle variations on this classic Dutch snack, you’ll be able to get your hands on one in just about any pub.

-Poffertjes are another snack that is a local favorite food.
-Surprisingly some of the best ones are to be found at Amsterdam Zoo.
+Poffertjes are another snack that is a favorite local food.
+Surprisingly, some of the best are at Amsterdam’s ARTIS Zoo.
 These snacks fall somewhere between a churro and a donut.
 They’re tiny little blobs of batter, fried until golden and then coated in powdered sugar.

-Good ones should be as light as a feather, meaning you can have a whole bagful to yourself.
-If you can’t get to Amsterdam Zoo, then you’ll be able to get your hands on some poffertjes at any pancake house.
+Good ones should be as light as a feather, meaning you can have a full bag.
+If you can’t get to the ARTIS Zoo, then you’ll be able to get your hands on some poffertjes at any pancake house.